nrwl/nx/docs/fundamentals/develop-like-google.md

 ### Understanding Your Nx Workspace

 An Nx workspace can contain dozens (or hundreds) of applications and libraries.
-It can be difficult to understand how they depend upon each other, and what are the implications of making a particular change.
+It can be difficult to understand how they depend upon each other, and the implications of making a particular change.

-Previously, some senior architect would create an ad-hoc dependency diagram and upload it to a corporate wiki.
-The diagram isn’t correct even on Day 1, and gets more and more out of sync with every passing day.
+Previously, a senior architect would create an ad-hoc dependency diagram and upload it to a corporate wiki.
+The diagram is not even correct on Day 1, and gets more and more out of sync with every passing day.

 With Nx, you can do better than that.
 You can run `yarn dep-graph` to see a current dependency diagram of the workspace: what apps and libs are there, how they depend on each other, what is loaded lazily and what is not.
 Nx uses code analysis to collect this information.
+Read more about [Analyzing and Visualizing Workspaces](/guides/monorepo-dependency-diagrams).

 ![Monorepo Diagram](./monorepo-diagram.png)